-Passionate sales trainer, sales coach, sales enablement practitioner and learning & development consultant, George joined us to answer questions from our community about B2B sales training on our Ask Me Anything spot.
+Passionate sales trainer, sales coach, sales enablement practitioner and learning & development consultant, George joined us to answer questions from our community about B2B sales training.

 Q. Do you think that sales functions sometimes fail to view their reps as internal customers and focus too much instead on meeting the needs of senior stakeholders?

 A. If and when this happens, is definitely wrong.
 But I truly believe that no serious organization does not take in consideration the sales reps needs.
 However, it is a point that we need to be careful with, making sure that the surveys, focus groups etc that we run for identifying learning needs, should include all job roles and job stage levels.

 Q. I know it probably feels like an over saturated area by now, but I'm curious to hear about how your training pivoted since Covid?
 And any advice words of advice you have for virtual sales kickoffs?
 This is an area I feel we still haven't quite nailed six months in!

 A. Covid found us ready.
 We had globally rolled out a year back our Degreed learning experience platform, our new SET2WIN sales proficiency program and lots of different virtual collaborative learning initiatives like Peer Coaching Lab, Presenters Club etc. We only needed to rapidly switch all our F2F instructor led training programs into virtual which was not that much of a challenge and today they all run smoothly.